Garrihy sisters: Early life and education

-Doireann (born 19 May 1992) is the god daughter of radio presenter Ian Dempsey.
-Doireann graduated from Trinity College Dublin with a degree in Drama and Theatre studies.
+Career

 She worked as an entertainment reporter on Spin 1038 and provided traffic reports for 2fm with AA Roadwatch.
 Having amassed a following on social media she was commissioned by RTÉ to make a web series, The Doireann Project, based on her impressions.
 She has won awards such as 'Most Stylish Influencer' at the VIP Style Awards and U magazine's 30 under 30 'Rising Star'.
 She began presenting The Podge and Rodge Show in 2018 until 2019.
 In 2019 she started a podcast called 'The Laughs of Your Life with Doireann Garrihy'.
 It lasted 4 years and more than 70 guests appeared on it.
 She hosted a live version of the show in 2023.

 In June 2019, Doireann presented the new breakfast show on RTÉ 2fm from 6am to 9am alongside Eoghan McDermott.
 She continued to present the show with Carl Mullan and Donncha O'Callaghan until May 2024.

-In October 2022, Doireann was announced as the new co-host of Dancing with the Stars alongside Jennifer Zamparelli.
+In October 2022, Garrihy was announced as the new co-host of Dancing with the Stars alongside Jennifer Zamparelli.

-Separate from her work with RTÉ, Doireann is a "brand ambassador" for Renault, a deal arranged by her agent, Noel Kelly of NK Management.
-As of 2023, her most recent car was a Renault Arkana, retailing at more than €30,000; in a sponsored post for Renault, Doireann claimed it was her "new love".

-Doireann began a deal worth thousands of euro to promote Flahavan's in February 2022, when she was paid to post on social media; however, this got Doireann into trouble when she used an RTÉ studio without permission to promote Flahavan's products; for a year and half, Doireann refused RTÉ's attempts to take the promotion down, until it was noticed by a newspaper in 2023.
+Separate from her work with RTÉ, Doireann is a "brand ambassador" for Renault, a deal arranged by her agent, Noel Kelly.
+As of 2023, her most recent car was a Renault Arkana, retailing at more than €30,000.
+Doireann began a deal worth thousands of euro to promote Flahavan's in February 2022, when she was paid to post on social media; however, this created problems when, without permission, she used an RTÉ studio to promote Flahavan's products; for a year and half, Doireann refused RTÉ's attempts to take the promotion down, until it was noticed by a newspaper in 2023.

 Doireann was paid to chair a Dáil Éireann conference at Dublin Castle on participation in politics; she admitted that she was unaware why she had been asked to do this.
 In addition to her work with RTÉ and other brands, TD Catherine Murphy stated in Dáil Éireann that the publicly-funded Horse Racing Ireland paid €20,000 to Doireann Garrihy to promote the Cheltenham Festival – "an event in another jurisdiction".

-RTÉ used boats owned by the Garrihy family business, Dublin Bay Cruises, to host parties.
+RTÉ used boats owned by a Garrihy family business, Dublin Bay Cruises, to host parties.

+In May 2024, she announced that she would be leaving her morning radio show on RTÉ 2fm at the end of May after five years.
+In January 2025, it was announced that she would be returning to RTÉ 2fm in February as the presenter of the new Drive time show on the station.
+She moved timeslots to host "2FM Mornings with Doireann Garrihy" in May 2026.

+Personal life

 On 30 November 2023, Doireann announced her engagement to her boyfriend, Irish comedian Mark Mehigan.
 They got married in November 2024.
 They welcomed their first child, a baby girl in October 2025.

-In May 2024, she announced that she would be leaving her morning radio show on RTÉ 2fm at the end of May after five years.

-In January 2025, it was announced that she would be returning to RTÉ 2fm in February as the presenter of the new Drive time show on the station.